 4 Discussion and Future Work

 In social reality people often make judgements about the political affiliation or allegiance of others based on very limited information about their political beliefs.
-One also observes that someone’s political affiliation can be considered grounds for opinion discounting in discussions.
+Someone’s political affiliation can be considered grounds for opinion discounting in discussions.
 In this work we implemented a novel algorithm for identity that allows for dynamic detection of identity groups based on their opinions in relation to the entire opinion space.

 While developing our model we also sought to account for different criteria for identity group classifications exhibited by people.
 In recognition of the common observation that people differ in their judgements on how many partisan groups there are in a society, and which individual belongs to which group, we parameterized our implementation of identity with the variable we call SPIRO.